Producing and Analysing Digital Objects in Sinology

 - Hilde De Weerdt, “What Are and What Do We Do with Meso or Macro-Scale Historical Datasets?”

-- Shih-Pei Chen, “What One Has to Know about a Locality: Analysing Knowledge Organisations of 4,000 Chinese Local Gazetteers”
+- Shih-Pei Chen, “What One has to Know about a Locality: Analysing Knowledge Organisations of 4,000 Chinese Local Gazetteers”

 Starting in late 1990 the availability of electronic full texts of historical Chinese sources has grown steadily.
 This has been triggered mainly by two conditions: first, the enormous size (and sometimes rarity) of the text corpus academics need to investigate in their research, and second, the presence of cheap labour force for typing (and of course a growing financial power of Chinese universities to buy these e-products).
 More recently the interest in full-text databases has become supplemented with a curiosity about what more might be done by means of Digital Humanities (DH) methods and tools.
-Whereas in the view of many academics DH seems to only be a more elaborate version of full-text searches aiming at answering questions faster or on a larger scale, this panel will step outside of this purely instrumentalist view to explore the digital objects produced by DH tools and methods in their own right.
+Whereas in the view of many academics DH seems to only be a more elaborate version of full-text searches aiming at answering questions faster or on a larger scale, this panel will step outside this pure instrumentalist view to explore the digital objects produced by DH tools and methods in their own right.
 We conjecture that the various forms of statistics, network analysis, text enhancements etc. and their interactive visualisations produce alternative, non-linear, or meta versions of a text and thereby allow—from a library’s viewpoint—for additional means for orientation within a corpus or—from an academic perspective—for an aggregation/analysis of data that supplements the characterisation of the resources used and the research problematic.
 The panel brings together a group of scholars with historical, digital humanity and library expertise to approach the various aspects of this notion.

 Martina Siebert, “Digital Perspectives on Pulu 譜錄—Reading Pulu from a Distance“